Hridaymehta/portfolio/README.md

 # 💼 Hriday Mehta - Portfolio

 Welcome to my GitHub Portfolio!
-This repository serves as a showcase of my work, projects, skills, and interests in the field of Mobile App Developer.
+This repository serves as a showcase of my work, projects, skills, and interests in the field of Mobile App Development.

 ---